Isabelle-W/gettingCleaningDataAssignment/CodeBook.md

 Processing the data using script run_analysis.R
 ======================================
 This script merges the training and test datasets, extracts only the variables representing mean and standard deviation (std), labels the columns with descriptive variable names and creates a tidy dataset with variable averages for each subject and activity.
-The processed data will finally be written into file tidy_dataset.txt.
+The processed data will finally be written as a narrow dataset into file tidy_dataset.txt.

 Description of the variable names in tidy dataset:
 ======================================